-Interest Prescribed Description Employment, office, trade, profession or vocation Any employment, office, trade, profession or vocation carried on for profit or gain.
-Sponsorship Any payment or provision of any other financial benefit (other than from the relevant authority) made or provided within the relevant period in respect of any expenses incurred by M in carrying out duties as a member, or towards the election expenses of M. This includes any payment or financial benefits from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992).
-Contracts Any contract which is made between the relevant person (or a body in which the relevant person has a beneficial interest) and the relevant authority:- (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged Land Any beneficial interest in land which is within the area of the relevant authority.
-Licences Any licence (alone or jointly with others) to occupy land in the area of the relevant authority for a month or longer.
-Corporate tenancies Any tenancy where (to M's knowledge):- (a) the landlord is the relevant authority; and
+Interest Prescribed Description Employment, office, trade, Any employment, office, trade, profession or vocation profession or vocation carried on for profit or gain Sponsorship Any payment or provision of any other financial benefit (other than from the relevant authority) made or provided within the relevant period in respect of any expenses incurred by M in carrying out duties as a member, or towards the election expenses of M. This includes any payment or financial benefits from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992).
+Contracts Any contract which is made between the relevant person (or a body in which the relevant person has a beneficial interest) and the relevant authority: (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged Any beneficial interest in land which Land is within the area of the relevant authority